nigelph/Movie-Booking-System/README.md

 # Movie-Booking-System
-An individual university assignment which allows movie bookings to be made for available movies
+A Java program which allows movie bookings to be made for available movies